 Before your first afternoon of sightseeing gets underway, start your tour with an authentic South Carolina lunch at the Front Porch Restaurant, a farm-to-table restaurant that was established in 1984 and continues to serve fresh, simple cuisine decades later.

 After lunch, set out to the Chester County Historical Society Museum, where you'll find artifacts and firearms from the Revolutionary War - along with a myriad of other historical relics.

-After breakfast at the hotel, get an early start at Blackstock, where General Thomas Sumter and his British army were defeated in 1780.
+After breakfast at the hotel, get an early start at Blackstock, the site of a major battle between the Patriot soldiers led by Gen. Thomas Sumter and the British forces under the command of Lt.
+Col. Banastre Tarleton on November 20, 1780.
+The British were defeated rather badly because of Tarleton's tactical error in dividing his troops and Sumter's choice of a formidable position to defend.
 A granite battlefield monument stands in memoriam of this historic event today.

 The next stop is Union County Museum on Main Street in Union, where you can find nearly 10,000 sq. ft. of Union county memorabilia, including pre-Revolutionary deeds and plat mats, flags and furniture.
 If you happen to be in town on a Saturday, be sure to visit the nearby Cross Keys Plantation, a Colonial house and historic display on 25 acres that's open from noon to 5 p.m.